realm/SwiftLint/CONTRIBUTING.md

 $ make docker_test
 ```

-XCTest functions that are added need to be mirrored in the `allTests` static var
+If XCTest cases or functions are added/removed/renamed, you'll need to run
-in the test class extensions at the bottom of the test files.
+`make update_linux_tests`, which requires that
+[Sourcery](https://github.com/krzysztofzablocki/Sourcery) be installed on your
+machine.

 ## Rules